 “Purple hair, tattoos and no slippers…”

-Grandparents are more outgoing now.
-Being over sixty and embracing new technology they are computer savvy, working or traveling, enjoying themselves, and although they love the grand children to bits, they also have a life.
+Grandparents are more outgoing now than they ever have been before.
+Being over sixty and embracing new technology they are computer savvy, working or travelling, enjoying themselves, and although they love the grandchildren to bits, they also have a life.
 That is if they are lucky and are healthy.

 I know it’s a little stupid, but it’s not bothering anyone where it is.
-Also it is probably too late for me to worry about getting a job, so it won’t spoil my employment chances.
+Also, it is probably too late for me to worry about getting a job so that it won’t spoil my employment chances.
 I will not be going for the record and having the full body covered in lurid dragons and hearts.
 I am mad but not totally insane.
-I love zany jewellery , floating scarves, bright lipstick, and like to look as if I am at least alive.
+I love zany jewellery, floating scarves, bright lipstick, and like to look as if I am at least alive.

 Holidays were not to foreign ports, but mostly to a small seaside place.
 In our case not far from where we lived.
 One grandmother worked for a few years, but mostly they didn’t.
 Even my mother was ‘not allowed’ to work as it was a reflection of the husband’s earning capacity.